 The bank is also an affiliate of the Central bank of Kenya, the Capital Markets Authority, the Kenya Revenue Authority, the NSE, and the Central Depository and Settlement Corporation.

-Its target customers comprise investors and individuals looking to improve the financial sector—the bank focus on leveraging their services to capitalize on the East African region.
+Its target customers are investors and individuals looking to improve the financial sector—the bank focuses on leveraging its services to capitalize on the East African region.

 4. AIB Capital